backstage/backstage/docs/auth/google/gcp-iap-auth.md

+---
+id: provider
+title: Google Identity Aware Proxy Provider
+sidebar_label: Google IAP
+description: Adding Google Identity Aware Proxy as an authentication provider in Backstage
+---

-# Using AWS Application Load Balancer with Azure Active Directory to authenticate requests
+# Using Google Identity Aware Proxy to authenticate requests

-Backstage allows offloading the responsibility of authenticating users to an AWS Application Load Balancer (**ALB**), leveraging the authentication support on ALB.
+Backstage allows offloading the responsibility of authenticating users to an Google HTTPS Load Balancer & [IAP](https://cloud.google.com/iap), leveraging the authentication support on IAP.

 This tutorial shows how to use authentication on an ALB sitting in front of Backstage.
-Azure Active Directory (**AAD**) is used as identity provider but any identity provider supporting OpenID Connect (OIDC) can be used.

-It is assumed an ALB is already serving traffic in front of a Backstage instance configured to serve the frontend app from the backend.
+It is assumed an IAP is already serving traffic in front of a Backstage instance configured to serve the frontend app from the backend.

 ## Infrastructure setup